BLavery/SAMD21-M0-Mini/README.md

 >>>
 >>>
 ```
 We now know how to address our pins.
+This agrees well with the pin labels on the hardware.

 Hello World: In the drive CIRCUITPY create this main.py:
 ```